jmatsushita/taslite/README.md

-# node-sqlite-tasl
+# taslite

-A sqlite-backed database for tasl instances
+A sqlite-backed database for tasl instances.

 ## API